Max Muncy Preview, Player Props: Dodgers vs. Giants

-Max Muncy, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Tristan Beck on the hill, September 30 at 9:05 PM ET.
+The Los Angeles Dodgers and Max Muncy (.341 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Harrison and the San Francisco Giants at Oracle Park, Sunday at 3:05 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Rockies.
+He had a one-hit showing in his last game (1-for-4) against the Giants.

 Sportsbook Promo Codes